 You must wear regalia appropriate for your degree to participate in the procession and ceremony.
 There are no exceptions to this rule.
 You can order your academic regalia online at the Brown Bookstore.
 Master’s candidates and PhD candidates need a gown, cap or tam, and a hood.
 Order early to avoid late fees.
 The Bookstore charges an additional shipping fee for rental orders placed after May 1.

-4. Hold the date: Plan to attend rehearsal on Saturday, May 28.
+4. Hold the date: Reception for graduates and families on Saturday, May 28.

 5. Check the A-Z section for additional information.